mkarroqe/CS3113/06-Students-Choice/README.md

 | `Right Shift` | Climb up a wall |
 | `Left Shift` | Climb down a wall |

+> Once the snail is up a wall, it will only move along the y-axis.
+To move along other axis, return to the aquarium floor by holding down `LSHIFT`.

 # Demo
 ## Completed Tasks:
 - Menu Screen: